jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **CAS**: Central Authentication Service (an SSO implementation)
 - **Content-dependent control**: Content-dependent access control adds additional criteria beyond identification and authentication: the actual content the subject is attempting to access; all employees of an org may have access to the HR database to view their accrued sick time and vacation time, but should an employee attempt to access the content of the CIO's HR record, access is denied
 - **Context-dependent access control**: applies additional context before granting access, with time as a commonly used context
-- **Crossover Error Rate**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+- **Crossover Error Rate** (CER): point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
-- **Cross-Site Request Forgery (CSRF)**: an attack that forces authenticated users to submit a request to a Web application against which they are currently authenticated
+- **Cross-Site Request Forgery (CSRF)**: (AKA XSRF) an attack that forces authenticated users to submit a request to a Web application against which they are currently authenticated
 - **FRR**: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access
 - **FAR**: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis
 - **Ethical Wall**: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization